Generational Differences in Customer Experience Expectations

 Focus on in-store experiences

 When it comes to in-store versus online shopping, a LoyaltyOne survey found that about 84 percent of Baby Boomers prefer to make their purchases at brick-and-mortar stores.
 However, that doesn’t necessarily mean they find the experience to be relaxing, especially if the store is messy and hard to navigate or associates make them feel rushed.
 To appease this generation, make sure floors are swept, aisles are clearly labeled, outdoor signage is easy to spot, and associates are friendly and helpful.
+Trends may be shifting slightly during COVID but this generation still prefers the in-store shopping experience.

 A common misconception about older generations is that they are inexperienced when it comes to technology.
 However, 67 percent own a smartphone and 57 percent use social media, according to Pew Research Institute.
 Be sure to include Boomers in your omnichannel customer experience design, whether it’s live chat, a mobile app, social media, or marketing automation.
 Similar to a clean brick-and-mortar store, make sure your website and communications are simple, clear, and free of distractions.